Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_caroline.md

 ### Alejandro's Notes
 This is an extremely interesting research project.
 I am extremely impressed at the data (and very surprised that it's free) and I think you will do amazing with it.
 I also am surprised to learn just how varied childhood linguistic development research can get as I assumed it would mostly be geared towards only the psychological side of things.
 However, I am a bit confused about what exactly you will be doing in the project.
 If I understand correctly from reading your `project_plan.md`, the bulk of your project is analyzing the dataset itself and highlighting the tools that came along with it.
 Could you add specific research questions with this?

+> Thanks, Alejandro!
+I, too, am not *exactly* sure what I will ultimately do with the project :) I'm still working through the UDS dataset and the toolkit that comes with it which is a large component of my project.

 ### Ben's Notes
 I think this is a very interesting project; I had never heard of these data sets before and they look to have a lot of information within them.